 Each candidate will be required to produce in standard scholarly format a thesis of not more than 15,000 words.
 The thesis allows candidates to pursue a topic of their own choice applying the research skills acquired in other parts of the course.
-Candidates should expect to identify their topics in the first term (Michaelmas), do a large portion of the research during the Christmas vacation, ask specific questions of a linguistic, methodological, or conceptual nature during the second term (Hilary), and produce a first, complete draft by the beginning of the third term (Trinity) to allow time for revision before final submission not later than noon on Friday of the sixth week of the third term.
+Candidates should expect to identify their topics in the first term (Michaelmas), do a large portion of the research during the Christmas vacation, ask specific questions of a linguistic, methodological, or conceptual nature during the second term (Hilary), and produce a first, complete draft by the beginning of the third term (Trinity) to allow time for revision before final submission not later than noon on Thursday of the sixth week of the third term.

-- Dr Younghae Chi, St Antony's College, University Instructor in Korean, with specialities in multi-language comparative approach to Korean learning, and contemporary Korean culture and religion. - Dr Chi has worked as a military specialist at the Korea Institute for Defence Analyses in Seoul, before he came to study International Relations at Oxford in 1988.
+- Dr Younghae Chi, St Antony's College, University Instructor in Korean, with specialities in multi-language comparative approach to Korean learning, and contemporary Korean culture and religion.
+Dr Chi worked as a military specialist at the Korea Institute for Defence Analyses in Seoul, before he came to study International Relations at Oxford in 1988.
+He possesses an MPhil degree in International Relations and a DPhil in theology.
 Having been trained both as a political scientist and as a theologian, he has been conducting research in the interdisciplinary field of politics, theology, and religion.
-Recently he gave a series of public lectures on inter-Korean relations at Seoul National University in Korea and Salamanca University in Spain.
+He has lectured on inter-Korean relations at Seoul National University in Korea and Salamanca University in Spain.
 His present research focuses on inter-Korean relations with emphasis on North Korean defectors and social-cultural dynamisms in the two Koreas.
 His publications include 'The Christian and Buddhist Environmental Movements in Contemporary Korea: Common Efforts and Their Limitations', Korea Journal, vol. 54, no. 4 (winter 2014) (co-authored with Professor Namchul Boo) and a review of 'The Tyranny of the Weak: North Korea and the World, 1950-1992', by Charles K. Armstrong in Korean Studies, v.
-38 (2014). - Dr Jieun Kiaer, Hertford College, Young Bin Min-Korea Foundation Lecturership in Korean Language and Linguistics, with specialities in modern and classical linguistics.
-Korean Language and Linguistics, with specialities in modern and classical linguistics.
+38 (2014). - Dr Jieun Kiaer, Hertford College, Young Bin Min-Korea Foundation Professor in Korean Language and Linguistics, with specialities in modern and classical linguistics.
 Dr Kiaer's research focuses on the nature of syntactic motivations.
-In her recent book Pragmatic Syntax (Bloomsbury Publishing, 2014), she argues that the fundamental syntactic motivation is pragmatic in nature.
+In a recent book Pragmatic Syntax (Bloomsbury Publishing, 2014), she argues that the fundamental syntactic motivation is pragmatic in nature.
 Mainly based on a large corpus investigation, the study shows that linguistic structures have been built and are built in order to maximise the efficiency of human communication and at the same time to meet expressive goals, adding different dimensions of meaning to propositions.
 Dr Kiaer also works on the role of prosody in syntactic realisation.
 For this, she is investigating the Sejong Spoken Korean Corpus along with Korea University Spoken Corpus in collaboration with Prof Jiyoung Shin from Korea University.
 Dr. Kiaer is also actively engaged in developing textbooks for Korean language and linguistics.
-Her most recent publication (co-authored with Anna Yates-Lu), Korean Literature Through the Korean Wave, was published by Routledge Press in 2019.
+For example, a recent publication (co-authored with Anna Yates-Lu) is entitled Korean Literature Through the Korean Wave, published by Routledge Press in 2019.